-Best Preschool Toys For The Holidays has arrived to make your life a little easier this year.
-We have updated our top 10 fun but yet educational toys of the season.
+Best Preschool Toys For The Holidays has arrived to make your life a little easier.
+We have updated our top 10 fun but yet educational toys just for you.

 I am encouraging parents and professionals to put down the technology and buy educational toys that children will enjoy, and as a bonus, get children creating, interacting socially with others, and developing a whole range of language and motor skills.